 • Reviews that cover policies and management topics, analyse areas or issues not yet audited or establish a factual basis on certain topics;

-The ECA also regularly draws up reports on borrowing and lending operations and the European Development Fund (EDF), which has been integrated into the EU budget with the 2021-2027 MFF.
+The ECA also regularly draws up reports on borrowing and lending operations and the European Development Fund (EDF).
+The last EDF covered the 2014-2020 period and it was then integrated into the EU budget with the 2021-2027 multiannual financial framework[2].

 3. Control at political level: by the European Parliament